mwczapski/jdk8_mvn_git_docker_image/README.md

 ```
 The environment variables defined above are used in the Dockerfile and in Docker commands, to ensure consistency and minimise the effort that would be required if you wanted to chage paths, object names and the like.
 ## Create Dockerfile
-Please note that the environment variables starting with '`ENV xxxx`' in the Dockerfile will be provided values defined in the environment but will note replaced in the Dockerfile.
+Please note that the environment variables starting with '`ENV xxxx`' in the Dockerfile will be provided values defined in the environment but will not be replaced in the Dockerfile.
 This serves to document the values in the Dockerfile but also causes the environment variables so defined to be globally available in the docker image that will be constructed using this Dockerfile.
 The values of these variables will be able to be accessed inside the container if needed.
 ```
 cat <<-EOF > ${JDEV_HOME}/docker/Dockerfile.${ALPMIN_CONTAINER_NAME}
 FROM alpine